chen-gloria/leftover-to-recipe/README.md

 ### 1. What is in the stack?

 We use [Symfony](https://symfony.com/), a PHP framework using for website app development for front end and back end development.
-OpenAi key is encrypted and stored in the app.

 ### 2. How to run this app in your local?